JacobMcGill/DataMiningHW2/HW_2_Final.md

 added week\_end arrival, which tracked if the reservation started on Friday or Saturday.
 As people arriving on those days are likely traveling for vacation rather than business, it would be reasonable to assume children would be more likely to be on the reservation.
+Finally, customer type was interacted with several other indicator variables.

 The RMSE for the engineered model is:

     engineered_rmse

-    ## [1] 0.2323567
+    ## [1] 0.2320949

 As can be seen, this model outperforms the other 2 in terms of RMSE.